Monarchies in Africa: Canary Islands

 The Canary Islands are an archipelago of thirteen islands located off the coast of Morocco.
-The islands were originally inhabited by the Guanche people, but were colonized by Queen Catherine of Castile.
+The islands were originally inhabited by the Guanche people, but were colonized by Crown of Castile.
 During the fifteenth century, they were controlled by Prince Henry the Navigator of Portugal, but Spain regained control in 1479.
 Spain completed its conquest of the islands in 1496 and used them as a port of western exploration.
 Due to their importance to Spanish trade, they were frequently attacked by pirates and privateers such as Sir Francis Drake in 1595.
 The islands were granted autonomy in 1982.

 As an autonomous community of Spain, the Canaries have a substantial degree of autonomy.
 The community government is organized as a parliamentary system with a President elected from amongst the members of Parliament.
 The community government has autonomy concerning a wide range of competencies, including over natural resources and tourism as well as a unique fiscal system.
 It shares power concerning agriculture and trade with the central government in Spain, and has the responsibility to oversee the implementation of actions taken by the central government in the competencies which the community government does not have autonomy.
 Each island also has a substantial degree of autonomy from the community government to control its own local affairs.